 • The spice.
 There’s just enough spice to make it interesting with the green chilis, tajin, garlic, and of course the added pops of lime and cilantro.

 • Just mix and bake!
 It really does not get much easier than that.
-This is a simple recipe that can easily be prepped ahead of time too!
-Mix it up and refrigerate until you’re ready to bake.
+Plus, it’s a great make ahead appetizer!

 Ingredients for street corn dip on a kitchen counter.

-• 2 cups shredded pepper jack cheese, divided – or Colby jack, cheddar jack, peppered Swiss, or Havarti with jalapeno cheese.
+• Pepper jack cheese (2 cups, divided) – adds melty texture and a subtle kick of heat.
+Or use Colby jack, cheddar jack, peppered Swiss, or Havarti with jalapeno cheese.
 While you can use packaged shredded cheese, we find that freshly shredded cheese melts best.

-• 2 teaspoons minced garlic – or 2-3 minced garlic cloves, see How to Mince Garlic
+• Minced garlic (2 teaspoons) – adds savory depth and bold flavor.
+Or 2-3 minced cloves, see How to Mince Garlic.

-• 1 teaspoon tajin seasoning, or chili lime seasoning – Tajin seasoning is primarily a blend of mild chili peppers, lime, and salt.
+• Tajin or chili lime seasoning (1 teaspoon) – gives that signature street corn flavor with citrus and spice.
+Tajin seasoning is primarily a blend of mild chili peppers, lime, and salt.

 Combining cream cheese and shredded cheese in a glass bowl.